 Within 16 days, the eggs hatch into larvae which live off their egg sacks until they develop to the point where they can feed themselves, at which time larvae are called fry.
 The fry will start swimming and feeding on planktonic while developing scales and fins; once working fins have developed, the fry has transitioned to a juvenile, otherwise known as a fingerling.
 The juvenile stage lasts until they start to interact with other adult fish.

-The primary factors that allow Northern Pike to grow into full-sized monster pike are food supply and water quality.
-The reason we built Cobham River Lodge on the Cobham is because having two river systems (Cobham and Paulson) together provides our Northern Pike an endless supply of Walleye, Perch, White Fish, and Burbot to feed on.
-Both river systems pass within 1 mile of our dock which provides the most current and cleanest water.
+The primary factors that allow Northern Pike to grow into a full-sized monster pike are our food supply and water quality.
+We built Cobham River Lodge on the Cobham because having two river systems (Cobham and Paulson) together provides our Northern Pike an endless supply of Walleye, Perch, White Fish, and Burbot to feed on.
+In addition, both river systems pass within 1 mile of our dock, which provides the most current and cleanest water.

-In summary its simple, the fish need great conditions to allow for the time to grow to monster northern pike size that we are accustomed to at Cobham River Lodge.
-All northern pike at both Cobham River Lodge and Hidden Lake Outpost are released after reaching 26 inches.
-In addition to protecting our large egg laying northern pike, the Canadian Natural Resources have proven that offspring of larger females are genetically advantaged to the offspring of smaller fish.
-This means our fry and juvenile pike will have lower mortality rates, longer life spans, and grow faster than those found in other waters without the natural foundation that the Cobham River and Paulson River provides to our fishermen.
+In summary, it’s simple; the fish need excellent conditions to allow the time to grow to the monster northern pike size we are accustomed to at Cobham River Lodge.
+Therefore, all northern pike at Cobham River Lodge must be released.
+In addition to protecting our large egg-laying northern pike, Canadian Natural Resources have proven that larger females’ offspring are genetically advantageous to smaller fish’s offspring making Cobham River Lodge the best Northern Pike fishing in Canada.